Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 ### 9. Updating a library
 #### [ROUGH DRAFT]
 There can be several reasons to consider updating a library.

+> The effort involved can be estimated from release notes, and is typically also indicated by [semantic versioning](https://semver.org/): where a patch or minor version update should require very little effort, whereas for major version updates the effort _can_ be substantial.

+> Planning of library updates:
+> - Small library updates can be updated as part of regular maintenance.
+> - Larger updates (e.g. major versions or frameworks) should be planned explicitly.

 > factor this section out to 'reviewing a library (update)'?
 Checklist before updating: